Disalg-ICS-NJU/PaxosStore-TLA/README.md

 ### Others
-PS. [here](https://github.com/JYwellin/CRDT-TLA) is a similar work that provides a framework to specify and verify CRDT Protocols using TLA+.
+- [here](https://github.com/JYwellin/CRDT-TLA) is a similar work that provides a framework to specify and verify CRDT Protocols using TLA+.

+- a presentation video of this work is available at: https://www.bilibili.com/video/BV1hV411E7w6/